 The annual financial statements have been prepared based on the going concern assumption, in other words, the Company will be able to realize its assets, discharge its liabilities, keep its properties in good standing and pursue its mining exploration program in the normal course of operations.

-Management is of the opinion that it is currently relying on its capacity to continue to raise equity financing in the near future, and that the Company believes that it will raise such funds and be able to return to full-scale operations.
-If the Company is unable to raise equity financing then exploration activities will be eliminated, as there are currently no commitments other than exploration payments accrued at June 30, 2015 and Operating Expenses will continue in a significantly reduced mode and keep its properties in good standing.
+Management is of the opinion that it is currently relying on its capacity to continue to raise equity financing or similar funds flow from financing activities in the near future, and that the Company still believes that despite a very difficult market that it will raise such funds and be able to return to full-scale operations.
+In the event that financing activities prove to be impossible then the Company will consider an appropriate merger.
+If the Company is unable to raise equity financing then exploration activities will be eliminated, as there are currently no commitments other than exploration payments accrued at September 30, 2015 and Operating Expenses will continue in a significantly reduced mode and keep its properties in good standing.
 Near the end of the first quarter of 2012 capital markets weakened significantly for mining stocks and in particular for junior exploration companies.
 Capital Markets have remained weak for Junior Mining Companies through the date of this report.
 Management has adjusted plans accordingly.